-The Apaneca-Ilamatepec Biosphere Reserve belongs to the Central Volcanic Chain of El Salvador.
-The reserve contains both the oldest volcano, Caldera de Coatepeque as well as a more recent formation, Izalco Volcano.
+The Apaneca-Ilamatepec Biosphere Reserve contains both the oldest volcano in the Central Volcanic Chain, Caldera de Coatepeque as well as a more recent formation, Izalco, a stratovolcano.
 The reserve hosts important ecosystems for conservation of species and has highly diverse habitats.

 Almost 4,000 ha (9,900 acres) are allocated to conservation as natural protected areas (the 9 core zones), and 39,500 ha (97,600 acres) correspond to shade-grown coffee plantations that interconnect the core zones to enable a flow of flora and fauna and are thus a fundamental part of the Mesoamerican Biological Corridor (MBC).